dsccommunity/DscResource.DocGenerator/README.md

     - 'Task.*'
 ```

 Then the build task can be used.
-FOr example like this when a repository
+For example like this when a repository
 is based on the [Sampler](https://github.com/gaelcolas/Sampler) project.

 ```yaml